Comparing Boston Commercial Painting Companies

 2. Do you have a color consultant on staff to help me choose colors?

-Help with paint colors is important if you use colors that need to match a corporate logo.
+Help with paint colors is essential if you use colors that need to match a corporate logo.
 At the very least, you want to choose a color scheme that coordinates with your current furnishings so you don’t have to replace desks and office furniture because they clash with the new paint color.
 Ask if your commercial painting contractor can provide computer renderings of different color schemes before painting begins so you can envision the space or exterior.

 3. What specialized paint coatings do you recommend for my Commercial Painting Project?

 For paint coatings, you need to see specific paints that show deep knowledge of different coatings and applications.
-For example, scuff-resistant paint helps in high-traffic areas, low-VOC paints don’t have a strong smell which is ideal for restaurants, child care centers, and offices, and anti-microbial paints keep germs at bay years after they’re applied.
+For example, scuff-resistant paint helps in high-traffic areas, low-VOC paints don’t have a strong smell, which is ideal for restaurants, child care centers, and offices, and anti-microbial paints keep germs at bay years after they’re applied.

 4. Can your company handle carpentry and fixing rotted wood before they paint, or do you need to find a separate carpenter?

 This is especially important because Boston-area wooden exteriors tend to have wood rot due to the wet, harsh New England climate.
-Look for a company like CertaPro Painters with one-stop shopping with carpenters on staff to make the whole process easier for you.

 5. Can you paint during off-hours (weekends and nights)?